KDE/documentation-docs-kdenlive-org/compositing/compositions.rst

 .. .. versionchanged:: 24.12

-Make the Compositions widget visible in :menuselection:`Menu --> View --> compositions`.
+Make the Compositions widget visible in :menuselection:`Menu --> View --> Compositions`.

 The Compositions widget has six control icons that show or hide the different effect categories: